-The risk team has launched and deployed a 4\4 risk assessment matrix which helps in analyzing and monitoring our risk profile.
+The risk team has launched and deployed a 44 risk assessment matrix which helps in analyzing and monitoring our risk profile.
 The new framework encompasses both likelihood and impact with quantified information which assist in identifying and implementing mitigation measures.
 We manage, monitor, and report on all the potential risks and uncertainties that can impact our ability to achieve our objectives.
 The framework constitutes identified risks, probability of the risk, possible consequences, mitigation plans and residual risk.
 The mitigation plan encompasses the actions, responsibility, target date and current status, which are regularly reviewed and updated.
 The entity's Board guides the tolerance levels of residual risks.

-ng energy & water usage and water pollution use, which gives a fresh look, helping the consumer to without shearing any animal hair rrength with zero colour discharge during r exposure to UV rays of sun, lasts longer ithout washing & odour, because of antibacterial & from allergy ng hair from animal high water usage during cultivation at customer's end by proving a super white fibre.
 We have long term strategic risk management for environmental and social risks, where we have identified risks and aggressively pursuing measures to mitigate risks.
 We have identified water and climate risks for each of our entities and put in place mitigation plans.